Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 ### Level 13 Fusion
 The 3 main Level 13 Fusion monsters each have 3300 ATK, requiring 2 of the 3 Ritual monsters as material.
 They feature a powerful floodgate effect of their own, while sharing the following effect:

-> If this card is targeted for an attack or by a card effect (Quick Effect): You can make 1 other DARK monster on the field become the target instead.
+> If this card is targeted (Quick Effect): You can make 1 other DARK monster on the field become the target instead.

 <table>
   <tr>